karlyh66/cs262assignment2/report.md

 The analysis below draws from data frames generated from five runs of the system, indexed as Experiments 4-9.
 (Experiment IDs 1-3 were either used for debugging or will be used for demo day.)

+To see the code that generated the plots, see [analysis.ipynb](https://github.com/karlyh66/cs262assignment2/blob/main/analysis.ipynb).

 ## Logical Clock Value Over Time
 We first examined how the logical clock value for machines of various rates grows over time, through plotting a scatterplot of logical clock value vs. system time.
 To best illustrate how machines of different clock rates differ, we only plot the first 50 clock ticks of each machine.
 This set of plots helps us see the drift of the machines in terms of the "updatedness" of each machine's logical clock relative to other machines' clocks.